 Ambulance costs vary widely and range between $224 to more than $2,000 per transport, cited the U.S. Government Accountability Office in a 2012 Report to Congressional Committees.
 An Emergency Protection Plan could reimburse Julia for a portion of her ambulance expense.

-Help pay for expenses related to a hospital stay
+Get help paying for expenses related to a hospital stay.

 Thankfully, Julia was not seriously injured, but she did have to stay in the hospital for two days.
 During this time, Julia was not able to work and had to pay for childcare for her three children.
 An Emergency Protection Plan could help make up for the wages Julia lost during the time she was in the hospital, and it could also help her pay for childcare.
 Emergency Protection Plans include a benefit that will pay cash directly to you for each day you are in the hospital.
 In Julia’s situation, she could use the cash to help pay for groceries, a babysitter, or other household expenses.